lux-sp4rk/bloodwork-vn/docs/manuscript.md

 She froze in the doorway, horrified.
 The ninja was jabbing its plastic sword into Tommy's chest, its servos whining with each violent thrust.
 The sword's edge—sharpened by some cruel manufacturing flaw or deliberate design—punched through the thin fabric of his dinosaur pajamas again and again.
 Blood bloomed across the cartoon T-rexes, spreading in dark, wet circles.
 Tommy squirmed, his face wet with tears and snot, clawing at the toy with tiny hands that couldn't make it stop.
 One particularly vicious thrust split the skin above his collarbone, and blood spurted in rhythm with his panicked heartbeat.

 Rachel lunged, grabbing the ninja with both hands at the waist.
 Its limbs twisted unnaturally, gears grinding as it fought to break free.
 The sword raked across her forearm, opening a thin gash that burned like fire.
-Its sharp movements almost jerked it from her grasp, and when she finally wrenched it away, she felt something in her wrist pop—tendon or cartilage, she couldn't tell.
+Its sharp movements almost jerked it from her grasp, and when she finally wrenched it away, she felt something in her wrist pop.

 With a cry, she stumbled to the open window and hurled it outside.
 The toy disappeared into the darkness.
 She heard it hit the ground.
 Closing the window, she locked it, dropped to her knees, and then passed out.